helloleonguan/DL.ai_Coursera/Course2_Improving_Deep_Neural_Networks/notes/week01.md

 ![](./img/wk01_recipe.png)

 ### 4. Regularization
 * normally we omit 'b' value and only regularize 'w'.
+* __weight decay__: A regularization technique (such as L2 regularization) that results in gradient descent shrinking the weights on every iteration.
 * __L2 regularization__:
 	* for logistic regression: + lambda/(2m)*||w||^2
 	* for neural network: + lambda/(2m) * sum(||w^[l]||^2 for all l) - "Frobenius norm"